isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Every type we have seen so far has been of the form `data X : Set`, but at [1](Ann) we have `ℕ → Set` on the right side of the colon.
-Reading this as a type declaration directly, it says that this type `IsEven` we're currently defining *is exactly* that function we were looking for earlier with type `ℕ → Set`.
-We `IsEven` an *indexed type*, and the `ℕ` to be its index.
+Reading this as a type declaration directly, it says that this type `type:IsEven` we're currently defining *is exactly* that function we were looking for earlier with type `ℕ → Set`.
+We `type:IsEven` an *indexed type*, and the `ℕ` to be its index.

 Every constructor of an indexed type must fully fill in every index.
 But to a first approximation, constructors of an indexed type are *statements* about the index.
-For example, it is an axiom that `zero` is an even number, which we can reflect directly as a constructor:
+For example, it is an axiom that `ctor:zero` is an even number, which we can reflect directly as a constructor:

 ```agda
     zero-even : IsEven zero
 ```

-Notice that this constructor is equivalent to the base case `isEven zero = true`.
-We would like to exclude odd numbers from `IsEven`, so we can ignore the `suc zero` case.
-Which brings us to the inductive case, where in `isEven` we peeled off two `suc`s and then recursed.
+Notice that this constructor is equivalent to the base case `even? zero = true`.
+We would like to exclude odd numbers from `type:IsEven`, so we can ignore the `suc zero` case.
+Which brings us to the inductive case, where in `def:even?` we peeled off two `ctor:suc`s and then recursed.
 In a very real way that we will make precise later, constructing this subset is the "opposite" of implementing the decision function.
-Thus, where we used to pull off two `suc`s and recurse, we'd now like to first recurse, and then *add* two `suc`s!
+Thus, where we used to pull off two `ctor:suc`s and recurse, we'd now like to first recurse, and then *add* two `ctor:suc`s!

 ```agda
     suc-suc-even : {n : ℕ} → IsEven n → IsEven (suc (suc n))